MARCH 2026 · 8 MIN READ

 Foundational programme

-Quarterly application testing combined with an annual comprehensive assessment that includes internal network, mobile apps, and API testing.
+Quarterly application testing combined with an annual full-scope assessment that includes internal network, mobile apps, and API testing.
 This provides continuous visibility and catches new vulnerabilities introduced by development cycles.
 Suitable for mid-size banks, MFIs, and telecoms.

 Enterprise programme